Chapel of St Mark

 This unique and striking building dominates the entrance to Hale School and stands out to all passersby.
-The Chapel of St Mark was designed by famous WA Architect, Marshall Clifton and consecrated by the Anglican Archbishop the most Rev. George Appleton in 1969.
+The Chapel of St Mark was designed by renowned WA Architect, Marshall Clifton and consecrated by the Anglican Archbishop the most Rev. George Appleton in 1969.

 The 111th year in the history of Hale School was made memorable by the consecration of the school’s first Chapel, dedicated to the glory of God and the honour of St Mark, by the most Reverend George Appleton on Sunday, February 16th, 1969.

-It was a day of searing heat with the temperature over the century by 11 am.
+It was a day of searing heat with the temperature over the century by 11am.
 The Chapel was packed above capacity.
 The fact that it needed more ventilation was painfully obvious.

 Before the service began, Mr Brian Barrett, organist of Guildford Grammar School, gave a recital on the new Larner organ and then the doors were closed.

-The Archbishop – attended by the Chairman of the Board of Governors, Mr Q Stow, and the Chaplain, the Reverend R E Davis – then knocked on the door with his
+The Archbishop – attended by the Chairman of the Board of Governors, Mr Q Stow, and the Chaplain, the Reverend R E Davis – then knocked on the door with his pastoral staff and was admitted by the Headmaster.
+Dr Tregonning handed the keys to the Archbishop and asked him to consecrate the Chapel.

 The Chapel of St Mark is named after Mark the Evangelist, traditionally considered the author of the Gospel of Mark.
 More modern scholars believe the gospel was written by an anonymous author.
 It remains a contentious issue.
 Nonetheless, in 1969, Reverend Charles ‘Tom’ Riley, suggested that St Mark was an appropriate name for Hale School’s first chapel.
 The Feast of St Mark fell on the same day as Anzac Day, 25 April; a day very close to the hearts of all Hale students, current and past.
 He believed that, together with aspects of St Marks life, it made it a fitting name.
 On the outside doors of the Chapel sit the Lions of St Mark.
 They were designed by Roger Lilly and were a gift from Stirling House.